Josiah Bronson: New Orleans Saints

 Bronson was signed by the New Orleans Saints as an undrafted free agent on May 2, 2021.
 He was waived during final roster cuts on August 31, but was signed to the team's practice squad the next day.
 Bronson was elevated to the active roster on October 26, for the team's week 7 game against the Seattle Seahawks and made his NFL debut in the game.
 He was signed to the Saints' active roster on November 20.
 Bronson was waived on December 14.

 Cleveland Browns

 Bronson was claimed off waivers by Cleveland Browns on December 15, 2021.
 Bronson was waived by the Browns on December 30.

 Dallas Cowboys

 On January 5, 2022, Bronson was signed to the Dallas Cowboys' practice squad.
 He signed a futures contract with the team on January 19.

-Bronson was waived during final roster cuts on August 30.
+On August 30, 2022, Bronson was waived by the Cowboys during final roster cuts.

 Miami Dolphins

 On September 5, 2022, Bronson signed with the practice squad of the Miami Dolphins.
 He signed a reserve/future contract with Miami on January 16, 2023.

-Bronson was waived by the Dolphins on August 28.
+On August 28, 2023, Bronson was waived by the Dolphins.